 I want to remind you of a connection here that is vital for a Biblical view of marital intimacy.
+It is an act of worship.
 It is an act of giving, of treasuring, of marriage joy.
 When shared within marriage as an expression of love in a sweet relationship, it pleases God.
 What a glorious thing that what we can delight in as a gracious gift from His design can also please and glorify Him.
 This is why when we profane and pollute our marriages and intimacy, God responds with judging wrath and severe consequence.